Frequently Asked Questions

 The Texas State Greek community thrives on a Standard of Excellence and maintaining academic success is a must.
 Greek organizations on campus encourage academic success and offer a wealth of academic resources.
 Many Greek organizations help students by keeping track of study hours, holding a minimum GPA, and giving scholarships and awards for their member’s efforts.

-Joining a Greek organization will provide your son or daughter many opportunities to build relationships with current members and alumni!
+Joining a Greek organization will provide your student many opportunities to build relationships with current members and alumni!
 All the networking possibilities can expand their career choices and increase their academic success.

-Your son or daughter can start their Greek memories right now by participating in All Greek Events, Homecoming, formals, intramural sports, sorority/fraternity mixers, various retreats, co-sponsored programs, spring break trips and so much more with your organization!
+Your student can start their Greek memories right now by participating in All Greek Events, Homecoming, formals, intramural sports, sorority/fraternity mixers, various retreats, co-sponsored programs, spring break trips and so much more with your organization!

 Yes, but not every organization has a house.
 A majority of our Panhellenic and Interfraternity Council chapters have houses that a few members live in.